 -Can be located with a probe rod from above ground, without digging

 It is our opinion that using a plastic box provides no benefit to the customer and that there is no application in which a plastic box outperforms a concrete box.

 The drainfield or soil absorption field is generally a system of perforated pipes set underground in a bed of crushed rock that allows the effluent to seep slowly into the ground, undergoing further cleansing.
 The drainfield may be designed as “trenches” or a “bed”.
 If trenches are used there are usually 2 or more parallel trenches approximately 3 ft. wide.
 Gravel is placed around the pipe in the trenches and covered by fabric that prevents clogging of the pipe with dirt.
 Beds are used when space or soil considerations indicate their use instead of a trench system.

-The Infiltrator Chamber System is an alternative to the gravel and pipe method of drainfield construction.
-Infiltrator chambers are specially designed units made of a resin material that are installed in 2 to 3 foot wide trenches or beds.
+The ARC and ADS Chamber System is an alternative to the gravel and pipe method of drainfield construction.
+ARC and ADS Chamber are specially designed units made of a resin material that are installed in 2 to 3 foot wide trenches or beds.
 They have a greater effluent filtration capacity than the stone and pipe systems so require as little as half the space to give equal performance.
 This can be a major advantage when lot size is small and results in less disruption of the landscape.
-For more information you can access the Infiltrator Chamber System Company website.

 The size of the drainfield is determined by the number of square feet that is specified in the Health Department permit.
 The requirements are based on a number of factors, some of which are the type of soil, the location of the water table, and the number of bedrooms in the house (which is an indicator of future water usage based on number of residents).
 Some soils are better suited to septic systems than others.
 Well aerated soil with good permeability is desired.
 Clay soil will generally have lower permeability and will require a larger drainfield than a system located in sandy soil.